 As could be expected from the dark blood contrast produced during 1H MRI (35), any residual 2,3-DPG signal, was not distinguishable from noise by visual inspection in any of the spectra.
 2,3-DPG is an exclusively blood born red cell metabolite acting as an allosteric effector ensuring efficient tissue oxygen delivery (55), with none found within the myocyte itself.
 As such the majority of 2,3-DPG within the field of interest is within the ventricle, with a smaller amount found within the myocardial microcirculation.
-Both these compartments are mobile, and although is not possible to prove 100% suppression, we believe that, 31P-STEAM suppresses 2,3-DPG sufficiently to allow robust in-vivo quantification of Pi concentration.
+Both these compartments are mobile, and although it is not possible to prove 100% suppression, we believe that, 31P-STEAM suppresses 2,3-DPG sufficiently to allow robust in-vivo quantification of Pi concentration.
 Further potential drawbacks of the technique should be considered.
 The approach was unique in suppressing signals from moving compartments, making it susceptible to some diffusion weighting.
 With a b-value of 30 s/mm2 this however would lead to less than 5% proton signal attenuation given the myocardial diffusivity of 1.43 x 10‐3mm2/s (56), which would be lower for intracellular Pi and PCr.
 Spoiling gradients are an essential part of STEAM to remove residual unwanted magnetization (spurious FIDs and spin echoes) and were employed after each of the three pulses.
 These introduce motion sensitivity, and further adjustment of the spoilers could potentially improve SNR in future work.
 Our Pi data were not corrected for T2 relaxation, since 7T cardiac 31P T2 values are not currently available.
 However, assuming similar T2 values to skeletal muscle (57), only a very small (6.6 %) underestimate in our ratios would result.
 Some considerations arise with the large single voxel used for STEAM MRS. Despite estimating transmit efficiency and adjusting coil voltages for each participant, inevitably some variation in flip angle (20-30%) will result over the voxel, this is however impossible to avoid with standard amplitude-modulated selective pulses.
 The MRS sequences used in this study here are free breathing.
 The relatively large voxel size for STEAM makes uniform coverage of the septum more likely throughout the respiratory cycle compared to previously published 3D CSI protocols.
 Respiratory gating or retrospective “binning” and processing of spectra acquired at the end of expiration may reduce extraneous signals, it would however increase scan time to such an extent that studies during dobutamine stress would no longer be feasible.